 With many health plan choices, you can find a premium cost that fits your budget.
 Your total cost of health care also includes out-of-pocket expenses, so you need to compare those costs as well as the premium cost.

 Some FEHB plans put part of your premium in a medical reimbursement account (HSA or HRA) for your use – consider this when comparing plan premium costs.

 You can choose a plan in the state where you live OR the state where you work.
 Use the tool to compare features of the plans available to you.
 You can compare up to four plans at a time.

 COMPARE FEHB PLANS

 The Compare Plans Tool shows a monthly premium cost for each plan.
 This is the employee premium most tribal employees pay for each FEHB plan.
-However, Doyon has decided to contribute additional money to employees’ premiums, reducing employee cost.
-For Alaska employees, see this chart for your premium cost for each FEHB plan available in Alaska.
-You can also download a PDF of the chart here.
-If you live outside of Alaska and want to choose a plan in another state, please contact the Doyon Benefits team for your premium cost for those plans.
+However, Doyon has chosen a different contribution strategy.
+Please use this chart for your premium cost for each FEHB plan available to you.

 health care definitions